lingyi-owl/jena_workshop/_episodes/52_alpha_diversity.md

 - "Extracting data from R objects."
 - "Using ggplot2."
 keypoints:
 - "Different alpha diversity indices emphasize on different aspects of alpha diversity.
-Make choices based on your questions."
+Make choices based on your questions and interpret the results based on the methods you choosed."
-- "Hill numbers are linear while original alpha diversicy index values are not."
+- "Hill numbers are linear and more intuitive while original alpha diversicy index values are not."
 ---

 >## Prerequisites: